Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 })

-Node provides also a sync method, which blocks the thread until the file stats are ready:
+Node also provides a synchronous method that blocks until the stats are ready:

 const fs = require('fs')